core-wg/senml-spec/draft-ietf-core-senml.md

 information about a SenML Record.
 The definition and usage of the contents of this value are specified in {{I-D.ietf-core-links-json}}.

-For JSON and XML the attribtue has a label of "l" and a value that is a string.
+For JSON and XML the attribute has a label of "l" and a value that is a string.

 The following shows an example of the links extension.